gobelinus/edx-documentation/en_us/shared/students/SFD_introduction.rst

 #################

 Welcome to online learning with edX!
-At edX, we are glad to welcome new learners to the `edx.org`_ website, and to all of the other websites that use the Open edX platform to deliver courses around the world.
+At edX, we are glad to welcome new learners to the `edx.org`_ website or to the edX mobile app, as well as to all of the other websites that use the Open edX platform to deliver courses around the world.
 We hope that you are as excited about online learning as we are.

 The purpose of this guide is to help with your transition to online learning.
 The guide answers common questions about topics like getting started in an